GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 .. todo: calmanager
-.. warning:: The Gemini Local Calibration Manager is not available yet in the Gemini Conda Channel.
+.. warning:: The Gemini Local Calibration Manager is not available yet in the Gemini Conda Channel for installation and you might not have it installed.
    On a terminal, type `caldb config`.
-An error message tells you don't help the Gemini Local Calibration Manager installed and you can skip this step.
+If you get an error message, you can skip this section and you will still be able to bypass the Calibration Manager as we will show later here.

 Let's set up the local calibration manager for this session.